Implementation Intentions: If-Then Plans That Double Follow-Through

 These anticipate likely obstacles and create automatic responses:

-"If I feel too tired to work out in the morning, then I will do a 10-minute walk instead."
+- "If I feel too tired to work out in the morning, then I will do a 10-minute walk instead."

 3. Cue-substitution plans

-"If I feel stressed at work, then I will take three deep breaths instead of checking social media."
+- "If I feel stressed at work, then I will take three deep breaths instead of checking social media."

-"When I have the urge to procrastinate, I will write down the one specific next action on my task."
+- "When I have the urge to procrastinate, I will write down the one specific next action on my task."

-These are especially useful for habit replacement - when you want to change what you automatically do in response to a familiar cue.
+These are especially useful for habit replacement -- when you want to change what you automatically do in response to a familiar cue.

-How to Write Implementation Intentions That Work
+How to Write Implementation Intentions That Hold

 Start with the minimum viable version.
 A common mistake is using implementation intentions to plan ambitious behaviors that still require enormous willpower.
 Use if-then planning to make the minimum viable version of the habit automatic first.
 "When I wake up, I will put on my running shoes" is more powerful at the start than "When I wake up, I will run 5 miles."
+For more on this principle, see the habit formation complete guide.

 Combining Implementation Intentions with Habit Stacking

-If you've read James Clear's Atomic Habits, you'll recognize something similar in his concept of "habit stacking" - the practice of linking a new habit to an existing one: "After I [CURRENT HABIT], I will [NEW HABIT]."
+If you have read James Clear's Atomic Habits, you will recognize something similar in his concept of "habit stacking": "After I [CURRENT HABIT], I will [NEW HABIT]."

-Habit stacking is essentially a specific form of implementation intention, with an existing habit as the situational cue.
+Habit stacking is a specific form of implementation intention, with an existing habit as the situational cue.

 Building a Full If-Then Plan